happy-geeks/wiser/README.md

 Get-ChildItem -path Cert:\LocalMachine\My -Recurse
 ```
 The correct value will be shown in the column `Subject`, you can copy that value to the app settings (including `CN=`).

+If you run the API on IIS in Windows, you need to give IIS permissions to access the private keys of the specified certificate.
+You can do this by opening the Windows certificate manager (`Certmgr.exe`), then find your certificate there.
+Right click the certificate, then `All Tasks -> Manage Private Keys -> Add group "IIS_IUSRS"`.
+If you don't do this, you will most likely get the error `WindowsCryptographicException: Keyset does not exist`.